The Sponsors of the MIC & Marine Corrosion: Industry Training Course are:

 The training will cover:

-By combining lectures, interactive workshops, and real-world case discussions, the program aims to strengthen technical competencies in corrosion control and microbial analysis.
-This initiative supports knowledge transfer between academia and industry, fostering innovation and best practices in infrastructure.
+By combining lectures, interactive workshops, and real-world case discussions, the programme aims to strengthen technical competencies in corrosion control, microbial analysis, and process management and mitigation.
+This MIC workshop initiative supports knowledge transfer between academia and industry, fostering innovation and relevant best practices in infrastructure preservation.

 • What is MIC?
 (Microbiologically Influenced Corrosion)